 UDPATE (7/25/16): I did try again.
 I thought maybe with a little experience under my belt and some MCT oil powder, I could conquer keto for more than a week.
 The big push was that my boyfriend wanted to see how keto affected him as well.
 Since he is a lot more inclined to eat fatty foods, he thought it would be pretty easy and agreed to help with cooking.
 Well, we made it 10 days.
 I got my LDL cholesterol tested (which has never been high) and it was 218.
 Now I know there is debate on what this LDL result really means when you’re following keto and if your risk for heart disease is greater, but that was just another sign that my body did not like what I was doing to it.
 I was tired, unable to work out like I do normally, and each day crawled by.
 One day felt like four days.
 I tried sticking to a 2:1:1 fat:carb:protein ratio, but my body clearly did not love eating mostly fat and was not inclined to stay in ketosis.
 I went to a BBQ and the only thing I could eat was a hot dog with mustard and no bun.
 Gross.
 How in the world can this be good for me?

 After eating a thai chicken salad (no carbs on it) with minimal dressing and some blueberries, I saw trace ketones on my urine stick.
 I tried to minimize the damage with MCT oil powder and coffee.
 Still trace.
 After that, I was done.
 If I can’t even eat a few blueberries, my body feels weak and tired, and I’m not even seeing the leanness that I saw the first time, there’s no point in me continuing.
 My boyfriend couldn’t wait to go back to our more balanced way of eating either– no more oily salad please!
-Even the biggest proponents for the ketogenic diet agree that this is not a one-size-fits-all, cure-all solution for everyone.
+Even the biggest proponents for the ketogenic diet agree that this is not a one-size-fits-all solution for everyone.
 Each person is an individual and what works for one will not work for all.
 One thing that I will continue to do is to make sure I’m getting a good source of healthy fats every time I eat from foods like avocado, nuts, seeds, pasture-raised eggs, and extra virgin olive oil.
 But, I’m pairing them with a complex carb.
-My ezekiel bread, avocado, and egg breakfasts are staying on the menu.
+My ezekiel toast with avocado and eggs are staying on the menu.

 If you need help losing weight, improving your performance or increasing your energy, contact me at firstname.lastname@example.org or schedule your appointment here.
 Not in Orlando but still need some nutrition tips?
 We also do online or over the phone consultations.